jagadeeshmca-glitch/HOUSEHOLD-POWER-CONSUMPTION-ML-/README.md

 ## ⚠ Disclaimer
 This project is developed for educational and academic purposes only.
 The predictions and results are based on the given dataset and machine learning models, and may not reflect real-world scenarios accurately.
 This project should not be used for critical decision-making.

-## ⚠ Disclaimer
-This project is developed for educational and academic purposes only.
-The predictions and results are based on the given dataset and machine learning models, and may not reflect real-world scenarios accurately.
-This project should not be used for critical decision-making.